AllenInstitute/AllenSDK/doc_template/cell_types.rst

 Cell Types API Access
 ---------------------

-The :py:mod:`~allensdk.api.queries.cell_types_api.CellTypesApi` class provides a Python interface for downloading data in the Allen Cell Types Database.
+The :py:class:`~allensdk.api.queries.cell_types_api.CellTypesApi` class provides a Python interface for downloading data in the Allen Cell Types Database.
 The following example demonstrates how to download meta data for all cells with 3D reconstructions, then download the reconstruction and electrophysiology recordings for one of those cells::